jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

   114,261,729 bases (1.64%)
 ```

-## Consensus
+## 8. Consensus and QC

-Creating a consensus contig sequence for the four clusters
+Creating a consensus contig sequence for each of the four clusters

 ```bash
 trycycler consensus --cluster_dir trycycler/cluster_001 --threads "$threads" --verbose